Dream Lands Design

 Browsing various types of flooring and wood samples to find the best type of wood with the best color for your home is very enjoyable.
 You get to exercise your personal preferences, and this is also the time when the vision you have for the home starts crystallizing.

-White oak is a very popular option because it is widely available, durable and a classic choice.
+White oak is a very popular option because it is widely available, durable, and a classic choice.
 Additionally, this type of wood stains well, which means it can be customized to fit different aesthetics, from ebony to bleached off-white.

 Hickory is another popular choice that has lots of color variations.
 Walnut is arguably the best option for those looking for a richer and darker brown color.
 Birch and maple are great for those who prefer blond colors.

 As for staining, many people are choosing a subtle stain that leaves the wood with most of its character.
 If you are having a hard time choosing a wood species and color, consider other wood elements in the home.
-For example, you might want to choose the same type of wood used in your cabinets or furniture for a uniform look.

 Read Also: